fixstars/cRTOS-drivers/README.md

 The `uio_ivshmem` driver maps a ivshmem v2 devices as a uio device.
 The `ivshmem_net` is for inter-cell Ethernet.

-The `shadow` is a custom rolled device driver for remoce system call of cRTOS.
+The `shadow` is a custom rolled device driver for remote system call of cRTOS.
 It is based on the `ivshmem_net` driver, utilizing 2 vrings to send messages from/to the RTOS.
 This interface is exposed as a character device.
 In addition, it provides interface to map the ivshmem region on page basis (the `uio_ivshmem` maps the whole region at once).